vvvv/betadocs/Learning/Tutorials/English Video Tutorials.md

 In this vvvv tutorial, I will show you what the <span class="node">S+H (animation)</span> node does, and how to use it.
 If you bang the set pin, you can freeze the value that is connected to input pin.

 I also show what the hidden "set on create" pin does.
-Use Herr Inspector (CTRL+I) to reach the pin.
+Use Herr Inspector <kbd>CTRL+I</kbd> to reach the pin.

 Next a little demonstration on how to make a line follow the mouse, between 2 clicks, and a scratch on the surface about the <span class="node">Vector (2D join)</span> and  <span class="node">Vector (2D split)</span> nodes.